Blackbaud-BobbyEarl/hacker-backer/README.md

 # hacker-backer
 A repo to test hackathon concepts.
+No code yet, just [filing issues](issues) to keep track of things.